2018年5月4日 星期五

 I enjoyed the first part of this book... with a few reservations.
 The narrator seemed too American at times, especially given the fact that the events described took place in the 1970s, and that her family was very traditional.
 I think certain sections could have also used more description, and I often wondered how readers outside Taiwan would picture the events unfolding.
 The author doesn't spend much time explaining how things look, and I have the feeling that non-Taiwanese readers would probably transpose elements of other Asian countries into their mental image of Taiwan.

 But it's in the California section that, I think, the author really gets into trouble.
-The whole espionage subplot is entirely unconvincing.
-And in this section the narrator's character is even less consistent, wavering between dutiful Taiwanese wife/daughter/mother and modernized American woman.
+The whole espionage subplot is entirely unconvincing, and in this section the characterization of the protagonist is even less consistent, wavering between dutiful Taiwanese wife/daughter/mother and modernized American woman.
 Never once does she consider asking other friends and family for help, even though she is at one point cornered by KMT agents.
 Never once does she think about calling the police, even though she suspects her husband was involved in a bombing.
 She also exhibits a strangely cavalier attitude toward divorce and separation from her husband, even though such sentiments would have been anathema in the village where she grew up.

 I don't want to give the ending away, but her return to Taiwan is where things get truly ridiculous.
 What happens during her and her husband's "getaway" is completely implausible, given the fact that they were, by that time 1) American citizens, 2) not directly connected to any subversive activity IN Taiwan, and 3) resident in the States for YEARS up to that point.
 I get that Taiwan was under martial law, I get that Taiwanese society and Taiwanese law enforcement methods were less permissive than they are now, but I'm just not buying that particular plot twist.